cjdbarlow/bedside-notebook/anaesthesia/periop/periop-med.md

 * Continue if already taking
 * **Consider starting**:
 	* If indicated and therapy can be initiated 2-4 weeks prior to surgery
 	* In patients with known ischaemic heart disease or myocardial risk factors
-	* In patients with for high risk surgery and multiple risk factors
+	* In patients with RCRI ⩾3
-	Including:
-		* DM
-		* Heart failure
-		* CAD
-		* CKD
+* If initiating, it is ideal to begin long enough in advance to evaluate safety and tolerability
+	* At least 2-7 days
-		* CVA
+	* ⩽1 day harmful

 Calcium Channel Blockers: